-Viral Message Claiming Combiflam Can Kill You Are Misleading & False
+Viral Message Claiming Combiflam Can Kill You Is Misleading & False

 Will your habit of popping a pill daily, like a combiflam kill you?
 Yes, if viral forwards on social media are to be believed.